AlphaCentauri04/Telephone-customer_churn/README.md

 This work has as objective to build a machine learning model to predict what customers will leave the service.

-Also, an Exploratory Data Analysis is made to a better understand about the data.
+Also, an Exploratory Data Analysis is made to  better understand the data.

-Another point on this work is use the PyCaret Python Module to make all the experiment pipeline.